luckycold/content/Godot/Pong.md

 	if collision.collider is RigidBody2D:
 		print("A type was collided with!")
 ```
 Another way is by adding an area2D node and a CollisionShape2D node to that area 2D node so that it has an actual shape.
-Then on the top right of Godot click on Node>Signals>body_entered and then connect it to the script that you want, anything inside of this function will run whenever something hits the shape you fitted with your CollisionShape2D:
+Then on the top right of Godot click on Node>Signals>body_entered and then connect it to the script that you want, anything inside this function will run whenever something hits the shape you fitted with your CollisionShape2D:
 ```gdscript
 func _on_Area2D_body_entered(body):
 pass